RFLTools/QuickTurn/README.md

 Background:

 QuickTurn breaks the path into a series of short straightline segments.
 For each straight line it calculates a new veehicle angle based on the previus angle (relative to the straight path segment).
-The straight line formulae is defined by the straight line formual found on page 2052 of:
+The straight line formulae is defined by that found on page 2052 of:

 Mathematical and Computer Modelling
 Volume 49, Issues 9–10, May 2009, Pages 2049–2060